EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Scope of reproducibility
   The scope of this reproducibility project is limited to reproducing the results from the object recognition task using N-Caltech-101, as shown in table 1 in the AEGNN paper.
 Furthermore, we carry out hyperparameter tuning and test on a different dataset (N-Cars).
+For this project we also simplified the method in order for it to be more feasible by disregarding the asynchronous aspect of the AEGNN method.

 ## Datasets